ENQA In A Nutshell

-The European Network for Quality Assurance in Higher Education (ENQA) was established in 2000 to promote European cooperation in the field of quality assurance (QA) in higher education.
-In 2004, it was transformed into the European Association for Quality Assurance in Higher Education, but its acronym remained the same (ENQA).
-Since then, the mission of ENQA is to contribute significantly to the maintenance and enhancement of the quality of European higher education at a high level, and to act as a major driving force for the development of quality assurance across all the Bologna signatory countries.
+ENQA was first established as the European Network for Quality Assurance in Higher Education in 2000 to promote European cooperation in the field of quality assurance (QA) in higher education.
+In 2004 it became the European Association for Quality Assurance in Higher Education.
+Since then, the mission of ENQA has been to contribute significantly to the maintenance and enhancement of the quality of European higher education, and to act as a major driving force for the development of quality assurance across all the Bologna Process signatory countries.

 ENQA’s purposes are essentially threefold:

-To achieve its objectives, ENQA disseminates information on experience, good practice and new developments in the field of quality assessment and quality assurance in higher education to stakeholders, namely to public authorities, higher education institutions, students and quality assurance agencies.
-ENQA’s activities comprise events such as conferences, workshops and seminars as well as transnational quality assurance projects, cooperation with stakeholders and development and maintenance of its website (www.enqa.eu).
+To achieve its objectives, ENQA disseminates information on experience, good practice and new developments in the field of quality assurance in higher education to a wide range of stakeholders: public authorities, higher education institutions, students, and quality assurance agencies.
+ENQA’s activities comprise events such as conferences, workshops and seminars as well as international quality assurance projects and cooperation activities with stakeholders.

-ENQA produces publications dealing with developments in European quality assurance.
-Publications include the series of Occasional Papers, Workshop Reports, and various statements and position papers (all available on the website).
+ENQA’s website is a rich source of information QA in Europe.
+In addition, ENQA produces regularly publications dealing with developments in European quality assurance, such as workshop reports, occasional papers, and a number of statements and position papers (all available free of charge on the website).

 ENQA acknowledges that the primary responsibility for quality rests with higher education institutions.
 External quality assurance, for which QA agencies are responsible, fulfils a different need: at its best it combines both accountability for the reassurance of the public and an objective and developmental role for enhancing quality in institutions.